Our vision is a world that values and affirms all LGBTIQ+ people as full citizens.

 advance the education and training of LGBTIQ+ community advocates and leaders;

 and promote cooperation, participation and mutual respect between LGBTIQ+ individuals and communities in Australia.

-We will create a space for Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTIQ) people and organisations to work together, build bridges, and speak with a common voice, through a biennial national conference.
+We will create a space for Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTIQ+) people and organisations to work together, build bridges, and speak with a common voice, through a national conference we call Better Together.